m8e/docker-script/adminer/README.md

 Your database container must be launch and available before you start Adminer.

 ## ENVIRONMENT VARIABLE *(.env file)*
-This container meant to be use with containers like postgres and percona.
+This container meant to be used with containers like postgres and percona.
 The scripts will look for network starting by db_ and will be connected to them.

 For the **GENERAL ENVIRONMENT VARIABLES** please refer to <a href="../ENV.md" title="GENERAL ENVIRONMENT VARIABLES" target="">GENERAL ENVIRONMENT VARIABLES</a>